There have been a number of one-off infrastructure projects run in recent years:

 - Hosting of international visitors and government officials

 Having lost such critical infrastructure and with only the office and clinic left standing, plans were made to rebuild a new cyclone-proof training facility.
+The community in Lailenpi went straight to work in clearing the site and significant progress has been made over the last year on the new centre.

 We are delighted that the partnership with Mission Aviation Fellowship (MAF), to develop and build an airstrip in Lailenpi, has taken significant steps forward.
 The airstrip will reduce travel time to Yangon from three to four days by land, to just 90 minutes by air.
-The project requires moving over 300,000 cubic metres of earth and infilling the sides of the mountain to create an 800m longairstrip.
+The project requires moving over 300,000 cubic metres of earth and infilling the sides of the mountain to create an 800m long airstrip.
 Despite being a large and complex project, the work has inspired support from the Vice-President of Myanmar, the Director of Civil Aviation and the Deputy Minister.

 The mountainous and rugged terrain surrounding the base provides the perfect environment for a hydro-electric power supply.
 Health and Hope Myanmar have successfully achieved the installation of a hydro-electric power and piped clean water supply in Lailenpi which has improved the efficiency of operations.